Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Estimating Algorithm

 \section{Estimating Algorithm}

-In this section, we discuss the parameter estimation for the MARAC$(P,Q)$ model~\eqref{eq:MARAC-model}.
-We first propose a penalized maximum likelihood estimator (MLE) in Section~\ref{subsec:PMLE} for exact parameter estimation.
-Then, we propose an approximation to the penalized MLE in Section~\ref{subsec:truncation} for faster computation when dealing with high-dimensional matrix data.
-Finally, in Section~\ref{subsec:model_selection}, we outline the model selection criterion for selecting the lag hyper-parameters whose consistency will be validated empirically in Section~\ref{sec:simulation}.
+This section discusses the parameter estimation for the MARAC$(P,Q)$ model in~\eqref{eq:MARAC-model}.
+We propose a penalized maximum likelihood estimator (MLE) in Section~\ref{subsec:PMLE} for exact parameter estimation.
+Then in Section~\ref{subsec:model_selection}, we outline the model selection criterion for selecting the lag hyperparameters whose consistency will be validated empirically in Section~\ref{sec:simulation}.